Selkirk, Manitoba

-Selkirk is a city in the western Canadian province of Manitoba, located on the Red River about 22 km northeast of the provincial capital Winnipeg.
+Selkirk is a city in the western Canadian province of Manitoba, located on the Red River about 22 km northeast of Winnipeg, the provincial capital.
 It has a population of 10,504 as of the 2021 census.

 The mainstays of the local economy are tourism, a steel mill, and a psychiatric hospital.
 A vertical lift bridge over the Red River connects Selkirk with the smaller town of East Selkirk.
 The city is connected to Winnipeg via Highway 9 and is served by the Canadian Pacific Railway.

-The city was named in honour of Scotsman Thomas Douglas, 5th Earl of Selkirk, who obtained the grant to establish a colony in the Red River area in 1813.
+The city was named in honour of the Scotsman Thomas Douglas, 5th Earl of Selkirk, who obtained the grant to establish a colony in the Red River area in 1813.

 History

 The present-day city is near the centre of the 160000 mi2 area purchased by the Earl of Selkirk from the Hudson's Bay Company.
 The first settlers of the Red River Colony arrived in 1813.
 Although the settlers negotiated a treaty with the Saulteaux Indians of the area, the commercial rivalry between the Hudson's Bay Company and the North West Company gave rise to violent confrontations between the settlers and the trading companies.
 In recognition of the Earl's importance in bringing settlers to the region, the town was named Selkirk and incorporated in 1882.